Claudio de Almeida, PhD

 Speakers at major conferences organized (or co-organized) by me: Fred Adams, Heather Battaly, Paul Boghossian, Anthony Brueckner, Otávio Bueno, Oswaldo Chateaubriand, David Christensen, Stewart Cohen, Juan Comesaña, Michael DePaul, Fred Dretske, Luiz Henrique Dutra, Mylan Engel, Paulo Faria, Richard Feldman, Tito Flores, Richard Foley, Gary Fuller, Richard Fumerton, Carl Ginet, Alvin Goldman, Nicholas Griffin, Stephen Hetherington (co-organizer of our 2010 conference), Risto Hilpinen, Paul Horwich, Thomas Kelly, Peter D. Klein, Jennifer Lackey, Keith Lehrer, Alexandre Meyer Luz, William Lycan, Brian McLaughlin, Adam Morton, Ram Neta, Erik Olsson, Roberto Pich, John Pollock, Ted Poston, Baron Reed, Sherrilyn Roush, Sarah Sawyer, Thomas Señor, Plinio Smith, David Sosa, Ernest Sosa (co-organizer of our 2004 conference), Matthias Steup, John N. Williams, and Michael Williams.

-My work as a supervisor has yielded 24 MAs and 20 PhDs to date.
-With the exception of three MAs in the philosophy of language – on theories of vagueness, theories of metaphor, and Grice’s theory of implicature – supervised dissertations and theses have been in epistemology.
+In my tenure (1992-2025) at Pontifical Catholic University of Rio Grande do Sul (Brazil), where I was Professor of Philosophy, my work as a supervisor yielded 26 MAs and 20 PhDs.
+With the exception of three MAs in the philosophy of language – on theories of vagueness, theories of metaphor, and Grice’s theory of implicature – supervised dissertations and theses were in epistemology.